DivyankaRai/DivyankaRai/README.md

 <!----------------------------------- About Section ---------------------------->

-<p>I pushed myself into MERN stack development which is an amazing technology used worldwide nowadays, creating an efficient environment for developers and making faster and easier user experience.
-I focus on writing clean, elegant and efficient code.</p>
+<p>MERN stack development which is an amazing technology used worldwide nowadays, creating an efficient environment for developers and making faster and easier user experience.
+I focus on writing clean, elegant, and efficient code.</p>
 <br>

 <img src="https://cdn.dribbble.com/users/4055494/screenshots/15215756/media/d2b66c4ca0192aa26d103448b3d1518b.gif" width="300" height="280" align="right" />

-- 🔭 I’m currently working on *MERN Stack*

-- 🌱 I’m currently learning *React, Redux, MongoDB, Express*

 - 👨‍💻 All of my projects are available at <b><a href="https://divyankarai.github.io" target="_blank">PORTFOLIO</a></b>